yemaozi88/command_recognition/README.md

 1. You will talk to a microphone attached to the laptop.
 2. The input speech is recognized as one of "right", "left", "go", "down", "silence" or "unknown" by run.py on the laptop.
 3. The recognized command is sent to the robot car.
-4. The Lego car executes the command by execute_command.py.
+4. The LEGO car executes the command by execute_command.py.

 # How to set up
 ## The laptop